Tuesday, 7 January 2025

 Soon it was time for me to get the Cannondale bike ready with packed panniers all mounted and binoculars swinging from my neck.
 Ready, I sat astride my Cannondale ‘Fatty’ bike, a true Rolls Royce of a bike, especially compared to the mountain bike I had been training on for the past few years.
 I was ready for day one of the Biking Birder 2010 experience.
 Now I would cycle 5,000 miles on this bike this year, or so I thought.
 It would actually turn out to be quite a lot more.

-At 9.00 a.m. a good friend, Gez arrived from Kidderminster to see me off.
-Gez and I had become very firm friends when we both worked at a local special school, Rigby Hall.
-There we had developed the Eco Schools project to such an extent that the weekly non-recycled rubbish, landfill stuff, for the whole school was down to a couple of full carrier bags!
+At 9.00 a.m. a good friend, Gerald, more often known as Gez, arrived from Kidderminster to see me off.
+Gez and I had become very firm friends when we both worked at a local special school in nearby Bromsgrove, Rigby Hall Special School.
+I loved the school, the staff and the children.
+There we had all developed the Eco Schools project to such an extent that the weekly non-recycled rubbish, landfill stuff, for the whole school was down to a couple of full carrier bags!
 Everything else was reduced, reused, recycled, as the '3 is a magic number' song goes.
 Food waste was either composted or Bokashied; the latter being a system for dealing with cooked foods.
 Around the school playground were a number of circular stacked wormeries where the children would place their fruit waste, apple cores, banana peels and the like.
-The liquid collected from these was incredibly rich and the soil was some of the best potting medium I had ever seen.
+The liquid collected from these was incredibly rich and the created soil became the best potting medium I had ever seen.

-The first roundabout, a very busy one, was circumnavigated carefully with me taking the road to the right towards Birmingham.
+The first roundabout, a terribly busy one, was circumnavigated carefully with me taking the road to the right towards Birmingham.
 A hill to cycle up and a full stop, I got off and pushed.
 Why?
-Cyclists don't get off their bike no matter how steep the hill, do they?
+Cyclists do not get off their bike no matter how steep the hill, do they?
 I did.
-I didn’t know how to change the gears!
-I hadn’t a clue.
+I did not know how to change the gears!
+I had not a clue.
 It was something to do with some levers on the handlebars but which ones and how to move them?

 If the truth be known, despite my nickname for the year, Biking Birder 2010, I was then and possibly still am, more Birder than Biker, a bike rider more than a cyclist.